No Hard Feelings (2023)

 Image is a movie poster for The Marvels.
 It shows the three main stars (from left to right) Monica Rambeau, Carol Danvers, and Kamala Khan.

 I have talked about how excited I am about The Marvels.
 This is one of the few Marvel movies I was really looking forward to.
-When The Marvels released in theaters, it wasn’t a surprise to anyone that the movie was getting negative critique.
+When The Marvels was released in theaters, it wasn’t a surprise to anyone that the movie was getting negative criticism.
 This wasn’t necessarily from movie reviewers, but from other fans.
-I was able to see The Marvels before the Thanksgiving holiday and I loved it.
+I was able to see The Marvels before the Thanksgiving holiday, and I loved it.
 The Marvels was such a fun film to see in theaters.

 Carol Danvers (played by Brie Larson) is roaming space with her alien cat sidekick, Goose.
-She’s notifed by Nick Fury (played by Samuel L. Jackson) about an anomaly created when Dar-Benn (played by Zawe Ashton) recovers a magical band that looks eerily similar to Kamala’s.
-Meanwhile, Monica Rambeau (played by Teyonah Parris) also investigates and when she touches the anomaly, all three of the Marvels switch places when they use their powers simultaneously.
-The trio are forced to work together to prevent Dar-Benn from creating jump points that could destroy the barriers that protect multiple realities.
+She’s notified by Nick Fury (played by Samuel L. Jackson) about an anomaly created when Dar-Benn (played by Zawe Ashton) recovers a magical band that looks similar to Kamala’s.
+Meanwhile, Monica Rambeau (played by Teyonah Parris) also investigates, and when she touches the anomaly, all three of the Marvels switch places when they use their powers simultaneously.
+The trio is forced to work together to prevent Dar-Benn from creating jump points that could destroy the barriers that protect multiple realities.

 I loved how Monica, Carol, and Kamala have to work together.
-Kamala finally gets to meet her hero and Monica, who hasn’t seen Carol since she was little, has to work through those feelings of abandonment that she feels from Carol.
+Kamala finally gets to meet her hero, and Monica, who hasn’t seen Carol since she was little, has to work through the feelings of abandonment she feels from Carol.
 Carol misses Monica and reckons with the consequences of being gone from Earth for so long.
-All of these dynamics interweave throughout the story and I find it really interesting to see how the three work together.
+All of these dynamics interweave throughout the story, and I find it really interesting to see how the three work together.
 As always, I loved Kamala.
-Iman Vellani is too precious and I hope to see more of her in future Marvel adaptations.
+Iman Vellani is too precious, and I hope to see more of her in future Marvel adaptations.

 The Marvels (2023)

 I have felt disconnected from the Marvel cinematic universe.
-I saw Ant-Man earlier this year and it was fun.
+I saw Ant-Man earlier this year, and it was fun.
 I didn’t see Guardians of the Galaxy Vol. #3 because I figured it would be sad and didn’t want to cry in the theater.
 I haven’t watched Secret Invasion yet, but the reviews are not the greatest.
-I also was spoiled about a certain character’s death in one of the first few episodes and I’m a little salty about it.
+I was spoiled about a certain character’s death in one of the first few episodes, and I’m a little salty about it.
 With all that said, the Marvel movie I’m looking forward to is The Marvels.
 The Marvels isn’t a Captain Marvel sequel, but more of a team-up between the various versions of Captain Marvel.
-I know some aren’t really Brie Larson fans, but I’m personally looking forward to this movie.
+I know some aren’t a fan of Brie Larson, but I’m personally looking forward to this movie.

 What’s interesting about The Marvels is that this movie does the most with acknowledging the TV series on Disney+.
-There’s obviously Ms. Marvel, but also Monica Rambeau (played by Teyonah Parris) who was highlighted in WandaVision.
+There’s obviously Ms. Marvel, but also Monica Rambeau (played by Teyonah Parris), who was highlighted in WandaVision.
 With Carol’s friendship with Monica’s mom, Maria, I could see some touching conversations between the two of them.
-While Doctor Strange In the Multiverse of Madness springboards off of WandaVision, The Marvels could provide an essential link between the Disney+ shows.
+While Doctor Strange in the Multiverse of Madness picks up from WandaVision, The Marvels could provide an essential link between the Disney+ shows.

-I was reading the comments of The Marvels trailer and they were surprisingly not as toxic as I thought they would be.
+I was reading the comments of The Marvels trailer, and they were surprisingly not as toxic as I thought they would be.
 I think people should let everyone enjoy what they want to enjoy.
-I get that this movie might not be what other fans are looking for, but don’t yuck on someone’s yum.
+I get that this movie might not be what other fans are looking for, but if someone likes something, let them enjoy it.

 Nimona (2023)

 I loved everything about this movie.
-I liked the voice actors, I thought they really helped bring these characters to life.
-Riz, Chloë, and Eugene Lee Yang from The Try Guys (who voiced Ballister’s partner, Ambrosius Goldenloin) all were superb.
-The animation was great especially during all of Nimona’s shapeshifting into different creatures.
-I liked the world that Nimona takes place in.
-There’s a lot of lore about the history of the city which plays a big part in how things are revealed later on in the movie.
+I liked the voice actors; I thought they really helped bring these characters to life.
+Riz, Chloë, and Eugene Lee Yang from The Try Guys (who voiced Ballister’s partner, Ambrosius Goldenloin) were all superb.
+The animation was great, especially during all of Nimona’s shapeshifting into different creatures.
+I liked the world Nimona takes place in.
+There’s a lot of lore about the history of the city, which plays a big part in how things are revealed later on in the movie.
 It feels Dungeons & Dragons-esque with all of the fight sequences and backstory that’s introduced.

 Nimona was such a fun and heartfelt adaptation.
 I can’t wait to read the graphic novel.
 Nimona can be streamed on Netflix.